smmckay/quex-mirror/doc/source/01-basic-concepts/text.rst

 events has been clarified based on the fact that efficient analysis requires intermediate storage of data in memory buffers.
 The next section discusses how lexatoms are filled into that buffer.

+.. rubric:: Footnotes

+.. [#f5] Since the Unicode standard does not assign characters beyond
+         0x10ffff, in real life, the maximum amount of bytes in UTF8 is four.